yui/yeti/README.md

 This makes it really simple to setup an ad-hoc testing lab shared with your team.

+#### Browser launching

+You can specify `wd-host`, `wd-port`, `wd-user, and `wd-pass` options to connect Yeti to a Selenium 2 Hub using the WebDriver protocol.
+Specifying one or more `browser` options will cause Yeti to launch the given browsers over WebDriver.

+For example, you can start a Yeti Hub like this:

+    yeti --server --wd-hub selenium.example.com --wd-port 4444

+Then run tests on two Chrome browsers like this:

+    yeti --browser chrome --browser chrome test.html

+Valid options for `browser` include:

+- Chrome
+- Firefox
+- Safari
+- IE
+- iPad
+- PhantomJS

+You can specify a platform for desktop browsers by specifying the desired platform after a slash `/`, e.g. `chrome/xp`.
+Valid platforms, defined by the WebDriver protocol, include:

+- `Windows`
+- `XP`
+- `Mac`
+- `Linux`
+- `Vista`

 ### Options

 Here's a breakdown of all available CLI options.